 If you have a big enterprise, this framework should be your first choice.
 It leads against its competitors as it supports many platforms and provide native look and feel for all.

 It is very easy to use as most developers have the knowledge of jQuery.
 The pro is that is free and open source.
-Disadvantages of Kendo UI includes-limited features, no proper technical support, some popular widgets are under license.
+Disadvantages of Kendo UI include limited features, no proper technical support, some popular widgets are under license.

 Founded in 2016, the Quasar framework is open-source and under license by MIT.
-With this framework, the developer just has to write code once using Vue.js.
+With this framework, the developers just have to write code once using Vue.js.
 Simultaneously, developers can deploy the app as a website, mobile app and desktop app while the code used in all three is the same.